 \textbf{Invariant \eqref{eq:GW-pt-p-gamma-gamma}:} This invariant follows from \eqref{eq:GW-pt-p-tau-tau} -- \eqref{eq:GW-pt-p-tau-tauprime}.

-\textbf{Invariant \eqref{eq:GW-pt-gamma-gamma-gamma}:} This invariant reduces via Corollary \ref{corollary:quantum-to-classical-simply-laced} to a linear combination of triple intersection numbers on $\rQ^{2n-6}$.
+\textbf{Invariant \eqref{eq:GW-pt-gamma-gamma-gamma}:} This invariant reduces via Lemma \ref{lemma:quantum-to-schubert-calculus-long-root} to a linear combination of triple intersection numbers on $\rQ^{2n-6}$.
 Since all the cohomology classes involved are of degree $n-3$, all such triple intersections vanish for degree reasons.

 \textbf{Invariant \eqref{eq:GW-pt-p-p-tau}:} Similarly to the above, this vanishing follows from the fact that $\zeta^2 = 0$ in $H^*(\bP^1,\bQ)$.

 \textbf{Invariant \eqref{eq:GW-pt-h-tau-2n-5}:} It follows from the fact that $q_*p^*\tau_{2n-5} = 1 \otimes \xi_{2n-6}$ so its product is $1$ with $q_*p^*p = \zeta \otimes 1$ and $0$ with $q_*p^*\gamma = 1 \otimes (\xi_{n-3} - \xi'_{n-3})$. \end{proof}